alexp9982/SteamCompare/README.md

 - ❌ Save settings to a file if requested
 - ❌ Create splashscreen with instructions on first launch
 - ❌ Change styling of application
+- ❌ Write workflows (GitHub Actions) to build and draft releases

 ---